xtianus79/ngx-microsoft-bot-framework/README.md

 | styleSet             | The non-recommended way of overriding styles. |

 ## Compatiblity
-Comaptible as of Angular 8 ivy with botframework-webchat 4.5.1 for `ngx-microsoft-bot-framework` 1.0.0 - 1.1.0
+Comaptible as of Angular 8 ivy with botframework-webchat 4.5.1 for `ngx-microsoft-bot-framework-15` 2.0.0

 ## Troubleshooting
 Report issues for help